 I was so snap happy with the array of street art around every corner.
 My camera went into complete overdrive.

 A photographers paradise with all the cute artisan shops and terraced houses with washing hanging from the windows and French pastries!

 And obviously you’re spoilt for choice with backdrops to accentuate nonchalant poses in the sun.

 Visit Cathédrale de la Major

-Within the hillside district of Le Panier is also the impressive and striking 19th century Byzantine-style cathedral.
-Overlooking the sea perfect it’s for views and photographs.
+Within the hillside district of Le Panier is also the impressively striking 19th century Byzantine-style cathedral.
+Overlooking the sea, the ideal spot for views and photographs.

 One of Marseille’s most amazing buildings is home to the city’s museum of beaux-arts, natural history museum, botanical gardens and a zoo – impressive huh?!

 We chose not to go inside but admired it with a bottle of vino from the street side café directly opposite.
 A wonderful way to enjoy an afternoon tipple!